-We're going to pre-tin 8 pads on the PCBs so all we have to do is align them and reheat to make them stick.
+We're going to pre-tin (melt some solder onto) 8 pads on the PCBs, so all we have to do after is align them and reheat to make them stick.
 Make sure you melt a generous amount of solder on these pads, like shown in figure 3B.